heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Pod Priority and Preemption.md

 ## PriorityClass[](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass)

 A PriorityClass is a non-namespaced object that defines a mapping from a priority class name to the integer value of the priority.
 The name is specified in the `name` field of the PriorityClass object's metadata.
 The value is specified in the required `value` field.
 The higher the value, the higher the priority.
-The name of a PriorityClass object must be a valid [DNS subdomain name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names), and it cannot be prefixed with `system-`.
+The name of a PriorityClass object must be a valid [](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names), and it cannot be prefixed with `system-`.

 A PriorityClass object can have any 32-bit integer value smaller than or equal to 1 billion.
 This means that the range of values for a PriorityClass object is from -2147483648 to 1000000000 inclusive.
 Larger numbers are reserved for built-in PriorityClasses that represent critical system Pods.
 A cluster admin should create one PriorityClass object for each such mapping that they want.